Please email your comments & questions to geovisual @ comcast.net. Thank you.

 E

 June 13, 2010 - Statue of Sri Chinmoy, Vassa (Finland).
 Holds the World Harmony Run Torch.
 In a park on the outskirts of the city of Vaasa on the west coast of Finland overlooking the Bothnian Bay.
-Vaasa is a bilingual city with street signs in Finnish and Swedish, and about 1/4 of the city’s residents speak Swedish rather than Finnish.
-Click here for other Sri Chinmoy peace monuements.
+Vaasa is a bilingual city with street signs in Finnish & Swedish, and about 1/4 of the city’s residents speak Swedish rather than Finnish.
+Click here for other Sri Chinmoy peace monuments.

 Right click image to enlarge.